AndyMWK/ig_box_test_run/README.md

 ## Current Progress
 The components, communication methods, and software libraries have been selected and figured out. <br>
 Hardware:
 Printed Circuit Board Design has not started
 <br>
 Software:
-Main program running on the STM32 has not been comopleted.
+Main program running on the STM32 has not been completed.